 Since the league started in 2007 – when it was optional to take part – the whole sustainability agenda in the university sector has moved on.

 There is friendly competition among the growing number of universities of all sizes who are making moves in this agenda, which is pushing progress forwards all the time.

-This isn't the first time the University of Gloucestershire have come first in this league...
+And, as they've alluded to, this isn't the first time the University of Gloucestershire have come first in this league...